 Backsaw — For cutting off tenons and the like.

 Bench Chisel — A 5/8″ chisel is needed for the loop mortises in the seat.
 The worse it looks, the better I like it.

 Gouges — Swiss Made is a nice brand.
-For carving the seat (that’s right we’ll use a gouge, not an inshave or adz), print this photo of my gouges and find one that’s close to the third from the top.
+For carving the seat , print this photo of my gouges and find one that’s close to the third from the top.
 Anything that has a similar curve will work; at least 3/4″ wide is good.
-You can use this gouge for trimming leg tenons, but something beefy and of moderate sweep like a #3 is better.
+(The period chair that our seat is based on was carved with a gouge instead of an inshave, but you can use either one).
+You can also use this gouge for trimming leg tenons, but something beefy and of moderate sweep like a #3 is better.
 For gutters, use a veiner — I use an 11/7.

 Brace & Spoon Bits — We’ll use 3/8, 1/2, 5/8″ spoon bits (the two bigger sizes are approximate to within 1/16″ +/-).
 Gramercy spoon bits are by far the best being made.
 Antique spoon bits are rare as hens teeth.
 Read more info on my bit choices.
 My online class about drill bits has info on choosing, sharpening and using auger bits.

 Jack Plane, Smoothing Plane — For smoothing the seat and bow.